forwardemail/free-email-forwarding/README.md

 **4.** Send a test email to confirm it works.
 Note that it might take some time for your DNS records to propagate.

 **5.** Add `no-reply@forwardemail.net` to your contacts.
-In the event that someone is attempting to send you an email
+In the event that someone is attempting to send you an email that has a strict DMARC record policy of `reject` or `quarantine`, we will rewrite the email's `From` header with a "friendly-from".
+This means the `From` will look like `Sender's Name <no-reply@forwardemail.net>` and a `Reply-To` will be added with the original sender's `From` address.
+In the event that there is already a `Reply-To` set, we will not overwrite it.

 **6.** If you wish to "Send Mail As" from Gmail, then you will need to follow the steps under [Send Mail As Using Gmail](#send-mail-as-using-gmail) below.